-Using a VPN for all torrenting activity is the best way to hide it from your ISP.
-It encrypts your connection from IPS and also prevents copyright holders from seeing that you download their files.
-A VPN changes your virtual location and uses its VPN server’s IP address to download torrents on your behalf to torrent trackers this way hiding it from ISP.
+Using a VPN is the best way to hide torrenting from ISP.
+It encrypts your connection and prevents copyright holders from tracking you.
+A VPN changes your IP address and connects on your behalf to torrent trackers this way hiding it from ISP.

-Without a VPN you are directly connected to the peer network and your IP address is visible to the monitoring software.
+Without a VPN you are directly connected to the peer network and your IP address is exposed.
 When you want to hide your torrenting completely you need to use a VPN.
-It will not only encrypt your traffic from ISP but also hide it from the copyright holders.
+It can also increase download speeds if your ISP throttles your connections.

 When a VPN is used it routes your traffic to a server and joins the peer network on your behalf.
-A VPN uses its own IP address instead of your real one so those who monitor can not tell that it was you who downloaded the files.
+A VPN uses its own IP address so those who track can not tell that it was you who downloaded the files.

 Here’s how to use a VPN for torrenting: